 It is essential to minimize potential risks to your health.
 If you are considering getting a tattoo before your surgery, it is necessary to understand the risks involved and how they might affect your upcoming medical procedure.
 Here are some dangers associated with tattoos before surgery:

-• Difficulty in Imaging: If you've recently gotten a tattoo, it can make it more difficult for doctors to perform diagnostic tests like X-rays, MRIs, and CT scans.
+- Difficulty in Imaging: After getting a tattoo, it can make it more challenging for doctors to perform diagnostic tests like X-rays, CT scans, MRIs, and some medical tests.
 This is because tattoos can obscure these images and make it harder for doctors to see what's going on inside your body.

 Tattoos Before Surgery: 6 Benefits